 By George E. Guthrie, MD, MPD, CDE

 If you think a whole-food, plant-based diet is boring, bland, expensive, or difficult, you should read this book.
-George Guthrie, M.D. a Family Physician, also pursued extensive education in nutrition and lifestyle medicine.
+The author, George Guthrie, M.D. a Family Physician, pursued extensive education in nutrition and lifestyle medicine.

 Dr. Guthrie developed several lifestyle-change programs, including the Complete Health Improvement Project (CHIP), the Wellspring Diabetes Program, and AdventHealth’s CREATION Health program.
-He is active in the American College of Lifestyle Medicine and has served there as secretary-treasurer, president-elect, and president.
+He is active in the American College of Lifestyle Medicine having served as president.

 Food can be addicting…some of us eat because it makes us feel better.